Back to Main Page

 Chase Mc Curdy is a historic west side artist, so dedicated to the underserved black community that lives in the shadow of downtown Las Vegas, that I hesitate to call him a Las Vegas artist.
 His vision for a little-known and less-loved section of the city transcends the excellence of his personal practice.
 Chase's 33g is an artspace, and a gathering place for creative experimentation, cultural education, and social change.

 In the sphere of the communal arts collectives, the trend is long-standing.
-Many hands make short work, and The Contemporary Arts Center, Lazervida, The Katherine Gianaclis Park for the Arts, and The Nevada Institute of Contemporary Arts, all defunct organizations, remain major contributors to what defines an artist in this community.
+Many hands make short work, and The Contemporary Arts Center, Lazervida, Black Bird Studios, The Katherine Gianaclis Park for the Arts, and The Nevada Institute of Contemporary Arts, all defunct organizations, remain major contributors to what defines an artist in this community.

-If you haven’t been included, it's for several reasons: I don’t know your work well enough, You are more international, national, west coast, or even Nevadan to be summed up in short hand, I'm not getting paid enough ( am I getting paid for this?) to mention every excellent Vegas visionary and how their work relates to our staggeringly unfair city, I genuinely forgot, or I don’t like your art (yes, you pretty done).
-Regardless, I question if we can find an individual artist or group whose work is within the realm of defining a “Las Vegas” artist (maybe it's me you paunce, you ever think about that?
+If you haven’t been included, it’s for several reasons: I don’t know your work well enough, or you are more international, national, West Coast, or even Nevadan to be summed up in shorthand.
+I’m not getting paid enough (am I getting paid for this?) to mention every excellent Vegas visionary and how their work relates to our staggeringly unfair city.
+I genuinely forgot, or I don’t like your art (yes, you Pretty Done).
+Regardless, I question if we can find an individual artist or group whose work is within the realm of defining a “Las Vegas” artist (maybe it’s me you paunce, you ever think about that?
 No, you only think about yourself!).
 There are too many moving parts to this machine; all we can do is stand close and listen to it hum.
-From a panoptic comprehension, the artists in Las Vegas are those set about its dismantling, prying from different angles to show us how the engine works.

-The thing is… Everywhere is Las Vegas now.
+The thing is… everywhere is Las Vegas now.
 We as a culture YOLOing towards the precipice of societal collapse.
 Frivolous mass marketing campaigns, service as key economic driver, flashy games, facile celebrity, facade as artifact, spectacle as sacred, twenty-five-dollar burger and fries, the last vestiges of a culture in decline.
-The artist's obligation to report upon these and so many other modern atrocities that began in sin city is now a broader subject.
+The artist’s obligation to report upon these and so many other modern atrocities that began in Sin City is now a broader subject.
 Vegas was once the rare metropolitan area where conmen could openly pose as leaders and mobsters could register as businessmen, something that is now just our way of life.

 Las Vegas artists possess the same qualities as artists throughout the world.
 Like all desert dwellers, they are scrappy and resourceful.
 Earnest yet performative, like any survivor of a service-based economy.
 Diligent and technically adept in the way one must be to surf a media frenzy.
 Acutely aware of historical erasure, as any individual accustomed to institutional collapse becomes.
-The question I fear is not what defines a Las Vegas artist, but how much of Las Vegas defines the broader culture, and when that question is answered, the one that remains is why aren’t Las Vegas artists more prominent in the conversation.
+The question I fear is not what defines a Las Vegas artist, but how much of Las Vegas defines the broader culture, and when that question is answered, the one that remains is why aren’t Las Vegas artists more prominent in the conversation?

 BRENT HOLMES